Understanding Cultural Influences on Mental Health in the BIPOC Community

 One of the biggest challenges people in the BIPOC community face is cultural stigma.
 External judgment from family members or your community can lead to internal judgment.
 You might have cultural beliefs that have kept generations of your family from seeking mental health help or even believe mental health issues are a real thing.

 In some BIPOC communities, even today, mental health issues are viewed as a sign of weakness.
-You might worry that your family or community would see you as a failure, so you haven’t reached out for help.
+You might worry that your family or community would see you as a failure, so you haven't reached out for help.
+This stigma is particularly pronounced in certain cultural contexts where mental health concerns are often misunderstood or attributed to spiritual or moral failings rather than recognized as legitimate medical conditions.

 Lack of Resources